cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 }
 ```

-This version is enough for our purposes, but it doesn't support multiple parameters, so just for fun I write this alternative version that accepts multiple parameters using some C++ templates black magic.
+This version is enough for our purposes, but it doesn't support multiple parameters, so just for fun I wrote this alternative version that accepts multiple parameters using some C++ templates black magic.

 ```c++
 //we can call it like this: run("/bin/sh","-c", "echo hello!");